Mu-C00L/FreeCodeCamp-Projects/README.md

 # FreeCodeCamp-Projects
-This repo contains the projects for free codecamp
+This repo contains the projects of freecodecamp made by me.